kimfucious/torrent-fiesta/README.md

 -   [How to get invited to MAM](https://www.myanonamouse.net/chathelp.php).
 -   [How to route any Docker container through a VPN container](https://www.youtube.com/watch?v=znSu_FuKFW0)
 -   [Sonarr Troubleshooting](https://wiki.servarr.com/sonarr/troubleshooting)

+## To Do

+-   Implement Lidarr and Whisparr
+-   Implement Plex Automation/Integration
+-   Implement VPN container to route Bittorrent and Usenet traffic through

+## Thoughts

+-   One of the best things about using ServeArr apps is that it puts a layer between the user and torrent indexer sites.
+This means no more ads, popups and other annoying and potentially malicious things.
+-   Torrent indexers are not very good for books, except for perhaps [MyAnonaMouse](https://www.myanonamouse.net).
+-   While MyAnonaMouse seems to be a great source for books, Many releases require VIP status, which takes a long time to get, unless you pay for it.
+This may be a worthwhile investment; however, many books, including new releases, are readily available via Usenet.
+-   Nearly all--if not all--NZB indexers are private and paid.
+This means no ads, popups, etc.